AresValley/ENIGMA/README.md

 ### S235JR
 **S235JR** is a European standard non-alloy, low carbon, manganese-containing structural steel commonly supplied in the untreated or normalised condition.
 It is easy to weld and bend.
 Similar desginations are: **SS1312**, **1.0038**, **Fe 360 BFN**, **RSt37-2**, **40 B**, **SB1312**, **IM2191**.

+### X12Cr13
+Martensitic grade chromium steel which exhibits good mechanical properties coupled with good corrosion resistance in moderately corrosive environments.
+It is used for the production of components working in contact with water and steam.
+It exhibits very good resistance to adipic, arsenic, benzoic, boric, maleic, gallic, and malic acid, or at low temperatures or concentrations to: nitric, chromic, gallotannic, carbolic, barium, aluminum, and potassium acids, and ammonium hydroxide.
+It is not resistant to salts and sulfur compounds.
+It does not exhibit significant strength properties compared to conventional structural steels due to its relatively low carbon content, but unlike steels with a higher carbon content, it is more resistant to corrosion.

+### 38Si7
+Spring steel used in quenched and tempered condition.
+It is used for spring rings, spring plates, screw locks and load securing devices.

 ### CuZn40
 A copper-zinc alloy with a duplex alpha-plus-beta phase structure and excellent hot-working properties.
 Service environment must be considered to predict corrosion behaviour. **CuZn40** has somewhat better cold-working and joining properties, but is less readily machined, than the similar low-leaded alloy **CuZn40Pb**.
 The most commonly used wrought forms are plate, rod and sections/shapes.

+### PA6
+Polyamide 6, also known as Nylon 6 is a widely used industrial polymer.
+Nylon 6 fibres are tough, possessing high tensile strength, as well as elasticity and lustre.
+They are wrinkleproof and highly resistant to abrasion and chemicals such as acids and alkalis.

+### POM-C
+Polyacetal, also commonly known as acetal or polyoxymethylene, is a formaldehyde-based, semi-crystalline engineering thermoplastic.
+It is widely used in the production of precision parts for applications demanding good dimensional stability and sliding properties.
+The polymer serves as an alternative to metals due to its low friction and wear characteristics as well as its excellent balance of mechanical and chemical properties.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements